vinhqdang/trust_predict_ciao_epinions/code/README.md

 You can refer to the file ``Process.R`` for some reference code.

-With a few lines of code, the RMSE and MAE of the predicting scores are better than existing methods, such as eTrust (2012), mTrust (2012), TrustSVD (2016).
+With a few lines of code, the RMSE and MAE of the predicting scores are better than existing methods, such as mTrust (2012), eTrustRec (2015), TrustSVD (2016).

 # References